NekoAlosama/fix_audio/README.md

   * Concept based on iZotope RX 11's "Azimuth" module, can't be automated
   * Use case: ensure that one channel doesn't overpower the other over the course of a track
     * Uses the EBU R 128 Integrated Loudness, while RX 11 uses plain RMS
-    * Plain RMS is affected by DC bias
+    * Plain RMS is affected by DC bias and does not account for human hearing
 * Add DC noise to reduce peak levels
   * Currently being used to test where and when DC noise is noticable.
 If so, this will be replaced with a DC removal step
   * Use case: Reduce peak levels while keeping the same loudness